Rapper Pop Smoke fatally shot in Hollywood Hills home invasion

 "Early this am we were informed by a 3rd party leasing and management company overseeing a rental home we own in Los Angeles that a shooting had taken place at the property," Mellencamp wrote.
 "Foremost, we would like to extend our prayers and condolences to the family and loved ones affected by this tragic loss of life."

-Jackson release his breakout hit "Welcome to the Party" in April 2019.
+Jackson released his breakout hit, "Welcome to the Party," in April.
 Nicky Minaj remixed the song, which was originally a part of Jackson's debut mixtape, "Meet the Woo."

 50 Cent also mourned the rapper.